archmageirvine/joeis/README.md

 Encyclopedia of Integer Sequences](https://oeis.org/) (OEIS).

-This is likely the largest coherent collection of programs for OEIS sequences beyond the Maple, Mathematics, and Pari programs directly associated with many entries.
+This is likely the largest coherent collection of programs for OEIS sequences beyond the Maple, Mathematica, and Pari programs directly associated with many entries.
 Currently over 70000 sequences are implemented.
 The following plot shows the number of sequences implemented (in bins of 1000):